Saturday, March 14, 2026

 We were gone for two hours.

-They were walking up and down the creek pointing and talking.
+They were walking up and down the creek, pointing and talking.

-I don't know what that was about.
+I’ve no idea what that was about.

-I had just gotten to the Baptist parking lot when Raven called, “Where you at?
+I had just gotten to the Baptist church parking lot when Raven called, “Where you at?
 Zwei is asleep, Daddy is weed eating, and I'm taking the other three to the hardware store.”

-I told him I was heading home, luckily I got there before he pulled out.
+Luckily, I got there before he pulled out.

 I wasn't really needed.